-There will be four cases handed out in class.
+There will be two cases handed out in class.
 You will choose your own group of three to five members, and must work with the same team on all cases.
 You and your teammates should sign up under the "team sign-up" section on Canvas.

-If you cannot find a group and you email me before the first case is handed out, I will either form a group for you or assign you to different teams over the course of the semester.
+I have also created a discussion on Canvas for you to find team members.
+If you cannot find a group and you email me before the first case is handed out (1/22), I will either form a group for you or assign you to different teams over the course of the semester.
 Late cases will not be accepted nor will extensions be given.
-The four cases are: